-To protect consumers from contamination caused by backflow through unprotected cross connections, GWR requires installation and of backflow periodic testing prevention assemblies.
+To protect consumers from contamination caused through by backflow unprotected connections, GWR requires installation periodic testing of backflow prevention assemblies.
 Water pressure in drinking water pipes both commercial or residential can suddenly drop during high water use in homes or in the distribution system (firefighting, water main break etc.) The GWR's Backflow/Cross Connection Control Program assures that these assemblies are tested and maintained as needed.